 All sources of light (“illuminants”) have colour.
 The colour of the light influences our perception of the colour of objects.
 Some illuminants, such as neon light tubes, emit light within a very narrow band of the visible spectrum.
 This type of coloured light is very saturated, and neutral-coloured objects illuminated by it will take on its hue.

-When a source emits light continuously across the visible spectrum or in discrete and evenly spaced bands, it’s considered “white light.”
-Although white light exists in various shades, its defining characteristic is that it provides a reasonable rendition of the colour of objects.
+When a source of light is considered “white” when it emits light continuously (although not necessarily evenly) across the visible spectrum.
+Although white light exists in various tints, its defining characteristic is that it provides a reasonable rendition of the colour of objects.
 For example, the sun appears white because it emits light almost evenly across the visible spectrum.
-Relative to sunlight, incandescent lightbulbs (those with tungsten filaments) look amber-yellow because they emit a more significant portion of their light in the orange-red rather than the violet-blue part of the visible spectrum.
+Relative to sunlight, incandescent lightbulbs (those with tungsten filaments so hot that they glow) appear amber-yellow because they emit a more significant portion of their light in the orange-red rather than the violet-blue part of the visible spectrum.
 Under both types of white light, red-coloured objects will appear red, green-coloured objects will appear green, and so forth.

 When transitioning between different sources of light, our eyes are remarkably adept at adjusting to variations in white light so that neutral-coloured objects, such as white sheets of paper, are perceived as white under both sunlight and lamplight.
 However, unlike our eyes, cameras see colour as absolute and cannot adapt to the prevailing tone of the light, and this can result in auto white balance errors.